 12 Helpful Tips For Driving in Death Valley National Park

-Death Valley National Park is a unique national park and one of the best road trips from Las Vegas.
-But, it doesn’t come without challenges.
-This one-of-a-kind park contains more roads than any other national park, is the second largest park in the lower 48 and it’s the hottest place in North America.
+Death Valley National Park is one of the best road trips from Las Vegas but it doesn’t come without challenges.
+This unique park contains more roads than any other national park, is the second largest park in the lower 48 and it’s the hottest place in North America.

-Note: Death Valley National Park suffered major damage in August of 2023 when they received a year’s worth of rainfall in several hours.
-Secondary roads were washed away and Highway 190, the main route through the park was damaged.
-The park is open but some roads are closed.
+Note: Death Valley National Park suffered major damage in August of 2023 and early in 2024 when they received a year’s worth of rainfall in several hours.
+Many roads suffered damage.
+The park is open but a few road still remain closed.
 Check nps.gov/deva for updates and Caltrans for current conditions.

 Driving in Death Valley National Park